smanjul/post_processing/README.md

 ## 3D
 It contains the 3D version of the 2D Matlab script to compute FFT of a physical space in a given direction.

+## LyapunovExponent
+The directory contains Matlab codes to plot Phase Space trajectories reconstructed from a time series.